 Several Commonwealth agencies, including the Australian Atomic Energy Commission, the Australian Road Research Board and the National Library of Australia, are now offering Australian users access to bibliographic data bases via a commercial computer servicer bureau (AUSINET).
-The Australian Mineral Foundation provides an earth-resource data base.
+The Australian Mineral Foundation provides an earth-resource data base, also through AUSINET.
 The National Library of Australia and the Department of Health operate a national health information network, the Australian Medline Network.
 The CSIRO provides access to data bases on CSIRONET.
-The Overseas Telecommunications Commission is operating an international data transmission service known as MIDAS (Multimode International Data Acquisition Service) which has facilitated low-cost access to international data stores in North America and Europe.
+The Overseas Telecommunications Commission (Australia) operates an international packet switched data transfer service known as MIDAS (Multi-mode International Data Acquisition Service) which is a cost-effective means of accessing international computing facilities and host computers in the Asian, American and European regions.